So you’ve booked your Alaskan adventure and now you need to know what to wear on an Alaskan cruise!

 My Alaskan cruise ranged from 85 degrees and sunny to bitter cold and freezing.
 You just never know what the weather will be like, and it’s drastically different in the towns then it is on the ship.

-Start a list of 4 categories;
+Start a list of 4 categories

-- Ship Attire
+- Ship Attire (casual and formal)

 Make a separate list for each place you stop.
 One for ship attire, and then one for each port (Ketchikan, Juneau, and Skagway).